The symplectic arc algebra is formal: Geometry generalities

 In the compact setting, such a map was defined by Fukaya, Oh, Ohta, and Ono in \cite{FO3}, and in the non-compact setting by Seidel in \cite{Seidel:ICM} (see \cite{Ganatra} for a detailed implementation).
-The most non-trivial point in the construction of $\CO$ is to ensure that the Gromov-Floer compactifications of these moduli spaces do not involve any maps whose images leave $M$.
-The argument of Lemma \ref{lem:c-0-estimate-discs} applies verbatim to establish this.
-The first term of $\CO$ assigns to every cochain in $M$ a class in $CF^*(L,L)$; we denote this map
+In brief, if we denote by